 Introduction to The Elder’s Journey

 This Road-Map lays out the structure and content of the Elder’s Journey.
-Every Heroic Quest, be it Luke Skywalker’s in the Star Wars series, or Harry Potter’s in the Harry Potter series, includes an Elder – an Obie wan Kenobie or a Dumbledore - and without that Elder’s wisdom the Hero’s Quest would have failed.
+Every story of an Heroic Quest, be it Luke Skywalker’s in the Star Wars series, or Harry Potter’s in the Harry Potter series, includes an Elder – an Obie wan Kenobie or a Dumbledore.
+And at some moment, the Hero's Quest is on the point of failure; at that moment the Elder appears and provides a gift, a talisman or a word of wisdom - and the quest is saved and can continue.
 In modern life, the need for Elder Wisdom is just as necessary – it’s just that a concept called Retirement took the Elders out of the picture –and it’s time they were brought back in.